minvws/nl-mgo-app-web/README.md

 ## Running locally

 To run the MGO app locally there is a `docker-compose` configuration available.
-This is only meant for testing the application, **it is not to be used for production**.
-For actual development we recommend you use the [Development](#development) instructions instead.
+This is only meant for testing the application, **it is not to be used in production**.
+For actual development, we recommend you use the [Development](#development) instructions instead.
 To run the MGO app locally using docker ensure you have the latest [Docker (Desktop) installed](https://www.docker.com/products/docker-desktop/)

 ```sh
 # Run a local development server using docker